How To Improve CAT Verbal Ability: Check Important Questions and Preparation Tips

 CAT Verbal Ability Preparation: How to read?

 Upon reading an article it is important to discuss it with friends who have read it.
 You should make sure that all the implicit opinions/arguments are talked about and not missed.
-Often at the face of it the article seems straightforward but we fail to locate the point the author is trying to make.
+Often on the face of it the article seems straightforward but we fail to locate the point the author is trying to make.
 Correctly filtering the facts from the author's opinions help get an insight into the article.

 Similarly, it is important to understand how arguments are built by good writers and what is an expected line of thought in the passage.
 This understanding can be developed by discussing the passage with friends who have read it.